SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

       .. image:: ../../_static/img/log_func2.png

 Please try to remember, ``Cross Entropy``'s core is the logarithm of the predicted score **corresponding correct label**.
-In other words, the optimizing loss function should be a large value when the prediction score is low.
+The optimal loss function should be a large value when the prediction score is low.

 This requirement is filled by the minus logarithm function.
 So the ``Cross Entropy`` is structured by the -log function.